stormxio/stormx-token/README.md

 For any contract inheriting from this contract, it will try to charge users for every GSN relayed call.
 1. This contract accepts the GSN relayed call if the user has enough unlocked token balance and will charge user before the called function is executed.

-2. If the user does not have enough unlocked token balance and is calling the function ``convert(uint256 amount)``, this contract accepts the GSN relayed call only if they will have enough unlocked new token balance after ``convert(uint256 amount)`` is executed, i.e. ``amount + StormXToken.unlockedBalanceOf(user) >= chargeFee``.
-After `convert()` is executed successfully, the user will be charged for the fee.
+2. If the user does not have enough unlocked token balance and is calling the function ``Swap.convert(uint256 amount)`` or `StormXToken.unlock(uint256 amount)`, this contract accepts the GSN relayed call only if they will have enough unlocked new token balance after the function is executed, i.e. ``amount + StormXToken.unlockedBalanceOf(user) >= chargeFee``.
+After `convert()` or `unlock()` is executed successfully, the user will be charged for the fee.

+3. If the user does not have enough unlocked token balance and is calling the function `StormXToken.transferFrom(address sender, address recipient, uint256 amount)`, this contract accepts the GSN relayed call only if they will have enough unlocked new token balance after the function is executed, i.e. ``amount + StormXToken.unlockedBalanceOf(user) >= chargeFee``, `recipient == user`, and the transfering can be executed successfully (See UC1.6 for more details).
+After `transferFrom()` is executed successfully, the user will be charged for the fee.

-3. If neither of the previous is satisfied, rejects the relayed call.
+4. If none of the previous is satisfied, rejects the relayed call.

 #### Gas Station Network (GSN) Support